 2 Calculated with the CO2 calculator that we use for CO2 Footprint calculations.
 This is based on the Green House Gas Protocol and our up-to-date emission factors, Dutch National emission factors, excl. flying (UK BEIS, formerly DEFRA)

 3 This can vary a lot per location, type of tree(s), weather conditions, etc. Most calculations show carbon capture per hectare.
 One hectare can vary from 500 to 1500 trees.
 In other calculations we found that 15 to 83 trees are needed to capture 1 tonne CO2 in average per year, from seedling till an adult adult tree.
-In the tropics there will be fewer trees needed to store 1 ton of CO2 than in the northern hemisphere, because trees grow faster there.
+In the tropics there will be fewer trees needed to store 1 ton of CO2 than in the northern hemisphere, because trees grow faster around the equator.
 We have chosen for 50 trees per year needed in order to capture 1 tonne of CO2.
-Please realize this is a approximation.
+Please realize this is an approximation.

 Would you like to learn more?
 Contact one of our climate experts